What is Meniere’s disease?

 In Traditional Chinese Medicine, Meniere’s disease is classified as “xuan yun” or vertigo, a type of dizziness.
 Various important lifestyle factors such as emotional stress, overwork and improper diet can lead to health disorders, and contribute to the development of chronic conditions such as Meniere’s disease.

-- Effective relief of vertigo, tinnitus, hearing loss and other symptoms.
+- Relief of vertigo, tinnitus, hearing loss and other symptoms

-- Stabilization and promotion of a better cooperation between the circulatory system, nervous system and immune system, in order to prevent reoccurrences of Meniere’s disease.
+- Stabilisation and promotion of a better cooperation between the circulatory system, nervous system and immune system, in order to prevent reoccurrences of Meniere’s disease

 - Specific treatments tailored to the nature of the individual’s condition, his/her bodily constitution, and medical history

 - Use of all natural herbs, free of chemical additives, GM ingredients and preservatives